Don't miss the Forerunner Virtual Summit on May 1st!

 Real-Time Insights and Coordination

-One of Forerunner’s biggest advantages was its PDA warning system, which allowed the county to track assessment coverage and allocate resources more effectively.
+Forerunner’s PDA warning system was an essential tool for the County during this time, and allowed them to track assessment coverage and allocate resources more effectively.

-During inspections, county officials monitored incoming data in real time, ensuring everyone—from local teams to state emergency operations—had the latest updates on the damage.
+During inspections, county officials monitored incoming data in real time, ensuring everyone -- from local teams to state emergency operations -- had accurate damage updates.
 Team members noted that referencing Forerunner’s live data during response meetings was “tremendously helpful” for coordinating efforts and making sure all required details were captured for state reporting.

 The Road to Recovery and Future Preparedness